CONTACT THE EUROPAEUM

-Tracey Sowerby is the Europeaum Scholars Programme Director.
+Tracey Sowerby is the Europeaum Scholars Programme Director and Academic Director (Oxford) of MA History & Civilisation.
 A historian of early modern politics and culture, she has published a monograph on Richard Morison (Henry VIII’s leading propagandist) and has co-edited a collection of essays on early modern diplomatic practice.
 She was PI on an AHRC international research networking award (Textual Ambassadors) and a BARSEA (Centres of Diplomacy, Centres of Culture).
 Her current research centres on the history of early modern diplomacy with particular interests in institutional change, cross-confessional diplomacy, and the role of culture in international communication.

 Dr. Paul Flather

 | Special Projects Director